 You will learn the tools necessary to cope with problems in a new and healthier way.

-This requires developing a new outlook on life and the concrete skills to manage your problems without depending on drugs or alcohol abuse.
+This requires developing a new outlook on life and the concrete skills to manage your alcohol addiction.